ElektraInitiative/libelektra/doc/decisions/0_drafts/keyname.md

 ### Both escaped and unescaped name

-To combine the advantages of escaped and unescaped name, both could be used.
+The previous approach used both to combine the advantages of escaped and unescaped name.

 The API could largely rely on the escaped name, while e.g., comparisons can use the unescaped name.